 Could you explain to us how “Spanish Brass” was formed and what the concept of the band is?

-It was born in 1989 when all the members were part of the incipient Joven Orquesta Nacional de España (JONDE).
+The concept formed in 1989 when all the members were part of the incipient Joven Orquesta Nacional de España (JONDE).

 The 5 of us were members of the brass section of the orchestra and one day we decided to search the archive for some chamber music repertoire for brass, in order to have a good time.